-- Congress allowed people to suspend taking required minimum distributions for 2020 as part of COVID-19 relief, but RMDs are back on for 2021.
+- Congress allowed people to suspend taking required minimum distributions for 2020 as part of COVID-19 relief, but RMDs are back on for 2021 and beyond.

-- Everyone's RMD situation will be different, but if you don't take your required amount by December 31, you could face IRS penalties.
+- Everyone's RMD situation will be different, but you must take your full required amount or you could face IRS penalties.

-- Plan ahead for what you want to do with the money—it may help reduce taxes and increase options for re-investing.
+- Planning ahead for what you want to do with the money may help reduce taxes and increase options for re-investing.

-If you took a break from taking required minimum distributions (RMDs) in 2020 thanks to the CARES Act for COVID-19 relief,1 we hope you had a nice vacation and are ready to come back and refresh your retirement income strategy.
+If you took a break from taking required minimum distributions (RMDs) in 2020 thanks to the CARES Act, we hope you had a nice vacation and are ready to come back and refresh your retirement income strategy.

-Even if you took money out all along for living expenses last year, you'll want to take a look at your overall financial situation to figure out your plan for 2021.
-And welcome to the club if you're just turning 72, the age where the IRS mandates that you start taking withdrawals from most qualified retirement accounts like IRAs and 401(k)s where you had been saving pre-tax dollars during your working years.2
+Going forward, you'll want to take a look at your overall financial situation to figure out your plan for the future.
+And welcome to the club if you're just turning 72, the age where the IRS mandates that you start taking withdrawals from most qualified retirement accounts such as IRAs and 401(k)s (but not Roth IRAs) where you had been saving pre-tax dollars during your working years.1

-RMDs can be an important part of your retirement-income plan, but they come with some strict rules about the timing and a formula based on your age for the amount you have to take.
-If you're still working after turning 72, for instance, you may not have to take RMDs from certain workplace accounts.
+RMDs should be an important part of your retirement-income plan, but it's important to know that they come with some strict rules about the timing and a formula based on your age for the amount you have to take.
+If you're still working after turning 72, for example, you may not have to take RMDs from certain workplace accounts.

-You'll want to consider all your options and make sure not to miss any key deadlines that could cost you penalties.
+Regardless of what happens, you'll want to consider all your options for now and make sure not to miss any key deadlines that could cost you penalties.

 If you have assets that are subject to RMDs, here are 2 key questions to answer that can help you think through how and when to use your RMDs.